 Since~$f$ is transitive, so also is $\hf$, and hence $\hf^{-1}$.
-By a theorem of Birkhoff, there is a dense $G_\delta$ subset~$Z$ of~$\hI$ consisting of points whose $\hf^{-1}$-orbits are dense.
-We will establish~(a) by showing that $Z\subseteq\GR$.
+By a theorem of Birkhoff (see Theorem 5.8 in \cite{walters}), there is a dense $G_\delta$ subset~$Z$ of~$\hI$ consisting of points whose $\hf^{-1}$-orbits are dense.
+We will establish~(b) by showing that $Z\subseteq\GR$.

 Let $\epsilon = (b-a)/4$ and set $J' = (a+\epsilon, b-\epsilon)$ and $B' = \pi_0^{-1}(J') \subseteq B$.
 Let $\ux\in Z$.
 Then, since~$B'$ is open in~$\hI$, there are arbitrarily large integers~$n$ with $\hf^{-n}(\ux)\in B'$.
 For each such~$n$, the arc~$\gamma$ of $\Cl(B)$ to which $\hf^{-n}(\ux)$ belongs satisfies the conditions of Lemma~\ref{glr}~(a).
 Therefore $\ux\in\GR$ as required.